Kyneticz/MLSInventory-Management/README.md

 3. Clone this repository or download the necessary scripts.
 4. Set up your MySQL database with the required schema.

+## Web Application with Flask and HTML

+This project also includes a Flask web application that provides an interactive user interface for managing the inventory.
+The Flask application is defined in `app.py` and uses HTML templates to render the user interface.

+### Key Features

+- **Home Page**: The home page (`/`) provides an overview of the inventory management system.
+- **About Page**: The about page (`/about`) provides information about the project.
+- **Suppliers Page**: The suppliers page (`/suppliers`) lists all suppliers in the database.
+- **Inventory Items Page**: The inventory items page (`/inventory_items`) lists all inventory items.
+- **Order History Page**: The order history page (`/order_history`) lists all orders.
+- **Add Supplier**: Allows adding a new supplier to the database.
+- **Delete Supplier**: Allows deleting a supplier from the database.
+- **Update Supplier**: Allows updating a supplier's information in the database.
+- **Insert Item**: Allows adding a new item to the inventory.
+- **Update Item**: Allows updating an item's information in the inventory.
+- **Delete Item**: Allows deleting an item from the inventory.

+### Running the Flask Application

+To run the Flask application, ensure you have Python 3.x and the required packages installed.
+Then, navigate to the project directory in your terminal and run: bash python app.py

+The application will start, and you can access it by opening a web browser and navigating to `http://localhost:5000`.

 ## Conclusion

 This project is a comprehensive demonstration of managing a medical lab inventory using a relational database, Python, and MySQL.
 It serves as a learning tool and a foundation for further development in the field of software engineering.